isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: The First 100 Years.md

 #### **Bras Basah and Its Streets**

-The history of Bras Basah can also be told through the streets that criss crossed the district.
+The history of Bras Basah and its vicinity can also be told through the streets that criss crossed the district.
 Click the story map below to find out more.

 [![Alt text for image on Isomer site](/images/storymap-bb-streets-main.png)](https://uploads.knightlab.com/storymapjs/04f5c05311b7e48aadefd0cdd269c308/brash-basah-its-streets/index.html)